zhyste/zhyste/README.md

 ### Hi there 👋 I am an aspiring student programmer!

 I primarily code using python, while also using jupyter notebook for machine learning!
-My interests bloomed when i started to code my own games using Lua on Roblox which eventually led me to pick up python

 ### Projects That i am Currently Doing:
 - Self Driving Raspberry Pi car that tracks faces